Caerostris/VRCam/README.md

 ### Finding the marker

-Various filters are applied to the image in order to find the marker.
+The tracking algorithm processes as many camera frames as possible.
+It starts with the raw camera image and applies various filters to find the marker.

 #### Scaling